Software rasterizing hair

 5. Calculate the distance from the pixel to the projected pixel.

-6. Divide this distance by segment width near the pixel.
+6. Divide this distance by the segment’s width near the pixel.
 Saturate the result so that it is between 0 and 1.

 Alternatively, you could find points on both side edges: e0 = mix(v00, v10, v), e1 = mix(v01, v11, v).
 Then u = distance(pixel - e0) / distance(e0 - e1).